Manurhin MR 73: Trigger

 The MR 73 has an adjustable trigger weight in both double- and single-action modes, a feature found in other high-end revolvers such as those built by Korth and Janz.
 These adjustments do not alter the strength of the main spring, ensuring reliable primer ignition.
 This is achieved by use of a separate flat spring controlling the trigger.

 This second spring operates on a roller to decrease friction, moves the trigger forward after firing, and moves up the safety block to prevent the hammer's nose from inadvertently setting off a round.
 The spring, sliders and roller in the trigger mechanism require extensive skilled hand fitting and polishing of components during assembly to obtain the desired mechanical interaction.
 The end result is a very smooth and consistent trigger.

 Though the patents expired decades ago, no other revolver manufacturer tried to apply the MR 73 trigger mechanism.

 Barrel

 Barrels are manufactured by cold-hammering.
-The 400 mm (1 in 15.75) twist late rifling is formed during the forging process, eliminating the need to cut rifling as a separate manufacturing step.
+The 400 mm (1 in 15.75) twist rate rifling is formed during the forging process, eliminating the need to cut rifling as a separate manufacturing step.
 This creates an extremely hard and microscopically smooth internal barrel surface.